ansys/pymapdl/doc/source/getting_started/docker.rst

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal --restart always --name mapdl -p 50053:50052 ghcr.io/pyansys/pymapdl/mapdl -smp > log.txt

-First time you run it, Docker logins into the *ghcr.io* registry and pulls the image which can take some time.
+First time you run it, Docker logins into the *ghcr.io* registry and pulls the image, which can take some time.
 There are several images in the registry, each corresponding to a different version of MAPDL.
-It is recommended to use the latest version of MAPDL for the Ubuntu systems (any image tagged as ``Ubuntu``).
+For Ubuntu systems (any image tagged as ``Ubuntu``), you should use the latest version of MAPDL.

-Successive runs should restart the container or just delete it and rerun it using:
+To rerun it again, you should restart the container or just delete it and run it again using:

 .. code:: pwsh